 The chronic inflammation leads to chronic pain conditions; therefore, we see poor wound healing, poor repair from injury, fibromyalgia, arthritis, tendonitis, RSD, and neuritis.

-The symptoms associated with the immune system can be found in the wordle above.
 If you are dealing with two or more of these symptoms and/or conditions, I strongly recommend that you have Adrenal Dysfunction ruled out as an underlying cause, or at least as the major contributing factor to your condition.

 By managing and healing the Adrenal Dysfunction, any other treatment that you may utilize for your condition will have a stronger effect and be much more beneficial.
 Remember, though the immune system is compromised, the main underlying cause of this dysfunction is the Adrenal Dysfunction.
 Treat it, and you’ll be far more successful in balancing your immune system.